-Maxine Prickel, At-Large Member (2017)
+Maxine Prickel, Secretary

-- Water and Watershed Work Group
+- Water and Watershed Committee

-The mission of the Water and Watershed Work Group is to improve the quality of life for citizens of Gondar by developing drinking water sources, supporting watershed restoration activities, developing long-term sustainability plans for our infrastructure investments, improving income generation opportunities and developing partnerships with Corvallis area academic programs and community groups to encourage involvement with Gondar citizens.
+The mission of the Water and Watershed Committee is to improve the quality of life for citizens of Gondar by developing drinking water sources, supporting watershed restoration activities, developing long-term sustainability plans for our infrastructure investments, improving income generation opportunities and developing partnerships with Corvallis area academic programs and community groups to encourage involvement with Gondar citizens.

-In order to achieve this mission, the work group adopts an annual work plan which describes various goals, tasks and projects.
+In order to achieve this mission, the committee adopts an annual work plan which describes various goals, tasks and projects.
 The work plan reflects ongoing collaboration with partners in Gondar to ensure that the plan addresses issues most important to citizen groups.
 Ongoing projects include tree planting and well construction, while new initiatives include a micro-loan program, a cook stove manufacturing facility and a water distribution system in a rural kebele.
 A past project, funded through a grant from Sister Cities International, resulted in the construction of four public restroom/shower facilities and a public health clinic.

 Recognizing the importance of sustainability, programs have been developed to ensure that our investments are maintained and evaluated for success.

-- Education Work Group
+- Education Committee

 - Other Committees